Chaitalykundu/Web-Development/03-JavaScript/01-Basic/02-Variable/Theory/01-var.md

 Variables defined with `var` are hoisted to the top and can be initialized at any time.

-Meaning: You can use the variable before it is declared:
+Meaning: You can use the variable before it is declared.

 &nbsp;